 Questions about your personal career trajectory should be directed to your division chief and/or primary mentor.

-Questions about the APT process in the Department of Medicine can be directed to to Angie Cain, Director of Faculty Affairs, or David Pisetsky, MD, PhD, chair of the Department APT Committee.
+Questions about the APT process in the Department of Medicine can be directed to to David Pisetsky, MD, PhD, chair of the Department APT Committee.

 Questions about the status of your promotion can be directed to Mary Donahue, APT Coordinator.